vanhoefm/rc4biases-demo/server/README.md

 ## SSL Configuration

+The following is only important when monitoring RC4-encrypted TLS traffic and debugging the dataset capture.

 See [https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-nginx-for-ubuntu-12-04] on how to create SSL keys, and configure nginx to use them.

 To create a certificate valid for both `site.com` and `*.site.com` see [http://apetec.com/support/GenerateSAN-CSR.htm].